XEP-xxxx: Payment Required

 Abstract

 This specification defines an XMPP protocol extension that enables services to require payment before granting access to a resource.
-It provides a payment-system neutral invoice format supporting multiple concurrent payment options, including bank transfers (SEPA, IBAN, UPI) and instant-settlement networks (Lightning Network), and integrates with the existing CAPTCHA challenge mechanism defined in XEP-0158.
+It provides a payment-system-neutral invoice format built on payment URIs (such as the RFC 8905 payto scheme), supporting multiple concurrent payment options, from bank transfers to transfers over distributed ledgers or instant-settlement networks, and integrates with the existing CAPTCHA challenge mechanism defined in XEP-0158.

 Author